USC alumna wins a Student Academy Award - Daily Trojan

 Despite receiving offers from other prestigious institutions such as American Film Institute and New York University, Young-Stephens hopped on a plane to LAX and subsequently started at SCA.

 “She wants what she wants, and she’ll get what she wants to get.
 She does not settle for anything.
-She has very high standards of excellence,” said August K. Brown, a fellow MFA graduate.
+She has very high standards of excellence,” said August K. Burton, a fellow MFA graduate.

-Brown and Young-Stephens were collaborating on a short film for a class early in their MFA journeys, and Brown said that he remembers shooting lazy shots and being resigned to failure as the sun was going down.
+Burton and Young-Stephens were collaborating on a short film for a class early in their MFA journeys, and Burton said that he remembers shooting lazy shots and being resigned to failure as the sun was going down.

 “I remember De’Onna, she pulled me to the side and said, ‘August, stop filming right now.
 Stop doing this.
 You’re not doing this.
 You’re going to have to shoot this again later on because I’m not letting you do this mediocre stuff.’
-And I really admired her because she wouldn’t let me settle and not live up to my own potential,” Brown said.
+And I really admired her because she wouldn’t let me settle and not live up to my own potential,” Burton said.

 While preparing for her senior thesis, Young-Stephens was in a documentary class trying to pitch ideas, but nothing seemed powerful enough.

-Note: Correction: This article was updated to correct the last name of August K. Burton and Madison Kloeber.
-The Daily Trojan regrets these errors.
-Editor’s Note: This article has been updated to remove editorialized content and include additional context.